aitizaz-dev/Python-Practice/README.md

 - Day03_DataTypes.py

 Today I learned different Python data types and how to convert one data type into another using type casting.

+## Day 4 - Python Operators

+### Topics Covered
+- Arithmetic Operators
+- Comparison Operators
+- Logical Operators

+### File
+- Day04_Operators.py

+Today I learned different types of operators in Python and how they are used in calculations and comparisons.